Skip to content

 image 5

-For workstations outside the domain (same procedure as above, only authentication changes)
+For workstations outside the domain (same procedure as above, only the authentication changes)

 image 4